MuistotKartalla/muistot-backend/README.md

 ##### httpheaders

 This `pypi`package provides convenient access to HTTP headers and was deemed useful enough to publish a package of.
-Although the package is used here it is not owned by the organization as the projects are not __actively__ maintained, only as a part of student groups.
+Although the package is used here it is not owned by the organization as the projects are not _actively_ maintained, only as a part of student groups.

 ##### Repos

 This whole thing is under [repos](src/muistot/backend/repos).
 These take care of fetching and converting the data coming from and going into the database.
-The `base` contains the base definitions and checks for repos nad the `exists` module takes care of fetching resource status information.
+The `base` contains the base definitions and checks for repos and the `exists` module takes care of fetching resource status information.
 This status information is used for the repo decorations to manage access control.